USS Grapple (ARS-7): U.S. Navy (1943-1977)

-Grapple (ARS-7) was launched by Basalt Rock Company in Napa, California, 31 December 1942; sponsored by Mrs. Thomas D. Rose; and commissioned 16 December 1943 at Vallejo, California.
+Grapple (ARS-7) was launched by Basalt Rock Company in Napa, California, on 31 December 1942; sponsored by Mrs. Thomas D. Rose; and commissioned 16 December 1943 at Vallejo, California.

 World War II

-One of the first ships designed to operate as a combat-salvage vessel, Grapple conducted shakedown off the California coast until 15 February 1944 when she sailed for Pearl Harbor with barge YW-69 in tow.
+One of the first ships designed to operate as a combat-salvage vessel, Grapple conducted shakedown off the California coast until 15 February 1944, when she sailed for Pearl Harbor with barge YW-69 in tow.
 With three barges in tow, she departed Pearl 21 March 1944, proceeded via Majuro and Tarawa to Espiritu Santo, New Hebrides, Florida Island, and Guadalcanal.

-There Grapple performed miscellaneous screening exercises and readied for her part in the upcoming invasion of Guam, another step in America's sweep to victory across the Pacific.
-On 15 June she came under enemy attack for the first time as three Japanese dive bombers came out of the sun in a surprise attack.
+There, Grapple performed miscellaneous screening exercises and readied for her part in the upcoming invasion of Guam, another step in America's sweep to victory across the Pacific.
+On 15 June, she came under enemy attack for the first time as three Japanese dive bombers came out of the sun in a surprise attack.
 Alert antiaircraft crews shot down one of them and seriously damaged another.

-Grapple cleared Kwajalein, staging area for the Guam assault, on 15 July, then 6 days later was standing off Guam in support of the first wave of assault troops.
+Grapple cleared Kwajalein, staging area for the Guam assault, on 15 July, then, 6 days later, was standing off Guam in support of the first wave of assault troops.
 Her vital salvage work at Guam included pulling stranded landing craft off the beaches and repairing damaged ships, usually within range of enemy fire.
-Demolition crews from Grapple, also performed the important work of clearing the Apra Harbor entrance of a Japanese freighter sunk by American bombers.
-After the consolidation of Guam, Grapple returned to Espiritu Santo via Eniwetok for repairs and preparation for next major assault.
+Demolition crews from Grapple also performed the important work of clearing the Apra Harbor entrance of a Japanese freighter sunk by American bombers.
+After the consolidation of Guam, Grapple returned to Espiritu Santo via Eniwetok for repairs and preparation for the next major assault.

-Rendezvousing with a convoy at Florida Island, Grapple sailed 4 September for the initial assault phase on Peleliu Island, Palaus, which began 15 September.
+Rendezvousing with a convoy at Florida Island, Grapple sailed on 4 September for the initial assault phase on Peleliu Island, Palaus, which began 15 September.
 Under constant fire from enemy shore batteries, she laid small-craft mooring buoys inside Peleliu's protective reef before being dispatched to aid Wadleigh (DD-689), badly damaged in a mine field.
-While working on the disabled destroyer, a project which lasted over 2 weeks, Grapple also assisted a number of beached landing craft and effected temporary repairs on others.
+While working on the disabled destroyer, a project which lasted over 2 weeks, Grapple also assisted several beached landing craft and effected temporary repairs on others.